meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.metering.md

 - Which customers and projects are using your services?
 - How long have certain plans been used in projects?
 - What are the costs per plan and project for one period?

+**CSV Export**:

+All the metering usage data can be downloaded as CSV.
+The download can be triggered directly from Metering & Usage information page.
+The data transformations like sorting and filtering are also included.
+Additional meta information can be configured beneath the metering usage information.
+This information will only be visible within the exported CSV document.